nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    2. Test case: `delete 1`<br>
       Expected: First person is deleted from the list.
 Details of the deleted person shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `delete 1 2`<br>
       Expected: First and second persons are deleted from the list.
 Details of the deleted persons shown in the status message.
-Timestamp in the status bar is updated.

    4. Test case: `delete 3 1 2`<br>
       Expected: First, second and third persons are deleted from the list.
 Details of the deleted persons shown in the status message.
-Timestamp in the status bar is updated.

    5. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.